Information and majorization theory for fermionic phase-space distributions

-implying that the only two pure states are the vacuum ($\braket{n}=0$) and excited state $(\braket{n}=1)$.
-The family of physical states can be divided into positive- and negative-temperature thermal states \footnote{Negative temperatures can occur for a Hamiltonian bounded from above when the occupation of the excited states is more likely.
-In our case, this amounts to $\braket{n}>1/2$}.
+It is instructive to describe physical states in terms of the occupation number $\braket{n} = e^{\nu}/(e^{\nu} + 1) = 1/(1 + e^{\epsilon/T})$, which corresponds to the Fermi-Dirac distribution (see Fig.~\hyperref[fig:FermiDiracDistribution]{1}).
+Note first that the purity of~\eqref{eq:PhysicalDensityOperator} is $\bTr \{ \boldsymbol{\rho}^2 \} = 1 - 2 \braket{n} \left( 1 - \braket{n}\right)$, implying that the only two pure states are the vacuum ($\braket{n}=0$) and excited state $(\braket{n}=1)$.
+The family of physical states can be divided into positive- and negative-temperature thermal states.
 The two branches are connected by the maximally-mixed state with $\braket{n}=1/2$, which requires an infinite temperature of arbitrary sign $T \to \infty^{\pm}$.
 The vacuum and excited states correspond to the zero-temperature limits $T \to 0^+$ and $T \to 0^-$, respectively.
-In this sense, they correspond to the extremal points of the set of physical states and we may expect their uncertainty in phase space to play a special role too.
+They correspond to the extremal points of the set of physical states, and we may expect their uncertainty in phase space to play a special role, too.